© 2026 WGCU News

 Available On Air Stations

 Wilson Pigott Bridge/S.R.
-31 reopening ahead of afternoon commute Thursday
+31 reopens Thursday morning after 10-day closure

 FDOT

-The bridge, closed since April 12 for a deck replacement project, will reopen following the completion of maintenance work.
+The bridge, closed since April 12 for a deck replacement project, reopened Thursday morning following the completion of maintenance work, the Florida Department of Transportation confirms.

-Crews will complete final overnight operations Wednesday night, including welding work essential to securing the newly installed bridge deck.
-On Thursday morning, FDOT will perform final striping, while Lee County Traffic Operations will implement signal timing adjustments in the surrounding corridor to support a smooth reopening.
+Crews completed final overnight operations Wednesday night, including welding work essential to securing the newly installed bridge deck.
+This morning (Thursday), FDOT performed final striping, while Lee County Traffic Operations implemented signal timing adjustments in the surrounding corridor to support a smooth reopening.

 FDOT said the improvements were necessary for the safety of the bridge and those who use it despite the difficulties the closing caused in rerouting traffic and to local businesses and residents.